Homeschool planning can be stressful and chaotic OR you can figure out some ways to create a sane schedule without going crazy.

 These documents are editable.
 You can change the name, dates, and subjects in the PDF documents to fit your needs.

 Look for courses that can be time-consuming for you, the parent, and find a curriculum that’s engaging and fosters independence.
-We think Experience Astronomy and Experience Biology do a pretty great job at this!
+We think Experience Astronomy, Experience Biology, and Experience Chemistry do a pretty great job at this!

 More Homeschool Planning Tips: